A tensor network approach for chaotic time series prediction: Methods

 \subsection{Dataset}

 Our target tasks are low-dimensional chaotic dynamical systems from the $\texttt{dysts}$ database \cite{gilpin2021chaos,gilpin2023model}.
 Introduced in 2021, this library standardizes the chaotic systems that are frequently used for benchmarking time series forecasting methods.
 The database contains data, equations, and dynamic properties for more than 100 chaotic systems with strange attractors from various scientific disciplines.
+To consistently choose integration and sampling timescales, this database computes the power spectrum for all systems to identify both the smallest and dominant significant frequencies, where significance is determined relative to random phase surrogates \cite{gilpin2023model}.
+The smallest significant frequency is identified as the optimal integration step.
+Once integrated, the dominant significant frequency $1/T$, called the period, is used to resample the trajectory, using 100 points per period in our case, i.e., a sampling rate of $\Delta t = T/100$.

-To simplify the optimization of hyperparameters of the TN model, we follow the approach of \citeonline{kaptanoglu2023benchmarking} and select 70 systems where the ODEs have polynomial nonlinearities with degree no more than four.
-Also, the phase space dimension of these chaotic systems are either $P=3$ or $P=4$.
+To simplify the hyperparameter optimization of the TN model, we follow the approach of \citeonline{kaptanoglu2023benchmarking} and select 70 target tasks where the ODEs have polynomial nonlinearities with degree no more than four.
+Also, the phase space dimension of these chaotic systems is either $P=3$ or $P=4$.

 Trajectories are generated with a slightly modified version of the code of reference \citeonline{kaptanoglu2023benchmarking}.
-We generate two trajectories of 11000 points for each dynamical system (or task).
+We generate two trajectories of 21001 points for each dynamical system (or task).
 The first trajectory is used for training and validation, while the second is for training and testing.
-We split each trajectory into three pieces: $N_{\text{warmup}}=1000$ points for washing out the initial conditions of the ESN model (which we discard for the TN model so we train and evaluate over the same data), $N_{\text{train}}=5000$ points for training, and $N_{\text{val}}=5000$ points for validation (or testing).
-To test the performance, the models are run autonomously; after training, the outputs are fed back as inputs to predict the next time step.
-Also, the dynamical systems are integrated with 100 points per period of the time series, and we standardize each trajectory.
+Each trajectory contains windows made of three pieces: $N_{\text{warmup}}=5000$ points for washing out the initial conditions of the ESN model (which we truncate for the TN model so we train and evaluate over the same data), $N_{\text{train}}=10000$ points for training, and $N_{\text{val}} =N_{\text{test}}=5000$ points for validation and testing.
+The 1000 extra points of the trajectories are used for rolling a window during cross-validation and testing, as will be explained below.
+The trajectories are normalized with respect to the maximum and minimum values of the training set, which lies in the interval $[0, 1]$.
+This ensures that no information from the validation or test sets is transferred to the training set.